Skip to main content

 Are high-yield savings accounts safe?

-Yes — they're FDIC-insured up to $250,000, just like traditional bank accounts.
-Online banks are regulated by the same federal agencies as traditional banks.
-The higher rate comes from lower overhead costs, not higher risk.
+Yes—they're FDIC-insured up to $250,000, exactly like traditional bank accounts.
+Online banks follow the same federal regulations as brick-and-mortar banks.
+The higher rate comes from lower overhead, not higher risk.

 What's the catch with high-yield savings accounts?

-The rates are variable and can change at any time — when the Fed cuts rates, HYSA rates typically drop too.
-Some banks use promotional rates that drop after a period.
-There are no physical branches, so all transactions happen online or via phone.
+The rates are variable, so they can change anytime—when the Fed cuts rates, HYSA rates usually follow.
+Some banks also use promotional rates that drop after a while.
+And there are no physical branches, so everything happens online or over the phone.